umati/Sample-Server/doc/.vscode/build_on_windows.md

 Server should be available on `localhost:34840`

-Alternatively run by using powershell:
+Alternatively run by using PowerShell:

 ```ps
 # In root directory of repository